Thomas J. Schoenbaum

-Thomas J. Schoenbaum (born August 15, 1939) is an American lawyer, legal scholar, and author.
-His work has focused on maritime law, international trade law, and environmental law, and he has championed the role of international law in the peaceful settlement of disputes.
-His career includes 50 years in academia (1968–2018), service with multiple law firms, and the authorship of over 100 books and articles.
+Thomas John Schoenbaum (August 15, 1939 – June 8, 2026) was an American lawyer, legal scholar and author.
+His work focused on maritime law, international trade law, and environmental law, and he championed the role of international law in the peaceful settlement of disputes.
+His career included 50 years in academia (1968–2018), service with multiple law firms, and the authorship of over 100 books and articles.

-He is a life member of the American Law Institute.
+Schoenbaum was a life member of the American Law Institute.

 Education

 Schoenbaum earned a Bachelor of Arts degree, summa cum laude, from St. Joseph's College in 1961.
 As a Fulbright Scholar, he received a master's degree in philosophy from the University of Louvain, Belgium, in 1962.
 In 1965, he earned his Juris Doctor degree with distinction from the University of Michigan Law School.
-He was a post-doctoral fellow at the University of Munich from 1965 to 1966 and completed a PhD in Law from Gonville and Caius College, Cambridge, in 2000.
+He was a post-doctoral fellow at LMU Munich from 1965 to 1966 and completed a PhD in Law from Gonville and Caius College, Cambridge, in 2000.